Skip to Main Content

 The college reserves the right to deny readmission to any applicant who has an unacceptable academic or conduct record.
 Students with outstanding financial obligations must make arrangements with the Business Office before they will be allowed to matriculate.

-Education Partners and Associations
+Education Partners And Associations

 Participating in educational courses or programs is a benefit to employees and to the businesses for which they work.
 The onboarding is easy.
 South College can provide informational materials to employees interested in pursuing additional education.
 Employees who participate gain confidence and skills and may even become your biggest asset.